Home

 Property Settlement in Consent Orders:

 • Formalising Agreements: Consent Orders are a way to formalise a property settlement agreement reached between separating parties.
+Clients may have reached an agreement through negotiation or an informal agreement before formalising it.
 Both parties are bound by the terms of the agreement.

 • Division of Assets and Liabilities: The Consent Orders will outline how assets (e.g., real estate, bank accounts, investments, superannuation) and liabilities (e.g., mortgages, loans, credit card debt) will be divided between the parties.